Jai Singh I: Central Asian campaigns

 In 1638 the fort of Kandahar was surrendered by its Safavid Persian commander, Ali Mardan Khan, to Shah Jahan.
 The emperor's son Shah Shuja, accompanied by Jai Singh, was sent to take possession of the important fort.
 To overawe the Persian Shah from interfering in this task, Shah Jahan assembled a 50,000 strong army in Kabul.
-On this occasion Jai Singh received the unique title of Mirza Raja from Shah Jahan, which had earlier been given to his grandfather Raja Man Singh I of Amber by Emperor Akbar.
+On this occasion Jai Singh received the unique title of Mirza Raja from Shah Jahan, which had earlier been given to his grandfather Raja Man Singh I by Emperor Akbar.

 In 1647, Jai Singh joined in Shah Jahan's invasions of Balkh and Badakhshan in Central Asia.

-In 1649, in another blow to Mughal prestige—Kandahar was recovered by Shah Abbas II.
+In 1649, in another blow to Mughal prestige—Kandahar was recovered by Abbas II of Persia.
 In the ensuing Mughal-Safavid War the Mughals twice attempted to eject the Persians from Kandahar under the command of Prince Aurangzeb (in 1649 and 1652) —on both occasions Jai Singh was present as an army commander, but the attempts failed due to the lack of adequate artillery and poor marksmanship of the Mughal gunners.

 A third grand attempt was made in 1653 under the command of Shah Jahan's oldest and favorite son Dara Shikoh, a rival of Aurangzeb, and again Jai Singh was sent with this army.
 Dara Shikoh's campaign was marred by his military incompetence, including poor military advisors, and frequent clashes with officers who had taken part in the earlier campaigns under Aurangzeb.
 He repeatedly taunted Jai Singh for those failures.
 But when his own campaign ended with the same result, the Mughals finally gave up all attempts to recover Kandahar.

 Dara Shikoh continued his hostility towards Jai Singh on their return to Agra.
 No promotions or awards were given to the veteran general for skillfully covering the army's retreat.
-Instead Jaswant Singh of the rival Rathor clan was made commander of 6000 and received the superlative title of Maharaja.
+Instead Jaswant Singh of Marwar of the rival Rathore clan was made commander of 6000 and received the superlative title of Maharaja.